-Christopher Owen is Professor of Epidemiology in the Population Health Research Institute, and Deputy Institute Director.
-He carries out population / community-based research in different aspects of child and adult health, involving both cardiovascular and ocular assessment.
+Christopher Owen is Professor of Epidemiology in the Population Health Research Institute, and Head of Section for Chronic Disease Epidemiology.
+He carries out population / community-based / hospital based research in both ophthalmic and cardiovascular epidemiology.
 He also teaches epidemiology and public health to medical students, and is involved in postgraduate supervision.

 Professor Owen joined St George's, University of London in 2000 after studying epidemiology at London School of Hygiene and Tropical Medicine.
-He is Deputy Director of the Population Health Research Institute, and was appointed a Professor of Epidemiology in 2015.
+He is Head of Section for Chronic Disease Epidemciolgoy in the Population Health Research Institute, and was appointed a Professor of Epidemiology in 2015.
 He has taken on responsibilities in several dimensions.

-Professor Owen is responsible for the conception, development, conduct, analysis and writing up of a distinctive programme of epidemiological research (including current work funded by Medical Research Council, National Institute for Health, and British Heart Foundation).
+Professor Owen is responsible for the conception, development, conduct, analysis and writing up of a distinctive programme of epidemiological research (including current work funded by Wellcome Trust and National Institute for Health Research).
 He has planned and provided teaching in epidemiology and public health to undergraduate medical students and to postgraduate students from a wide range of backgrounds.

 Current grants (as Principal Investigator [PI])